 This is a subject discussed in greater detail, in the article what are parabens.

-Although oils don’t go off in the true sense of the word, they do have a tendency to go mouldy and turn rancid over time.
+Although oils don’t go off in the true sense of the word, they do have a tendency to go moldy and turn rancid over time.

-You can always tell when an oil has gone off, just by the smell.
+You can always tell when oil has gone off just by the smell.

-If you have bought a facial oil, especially one that contains Rose Hip Seed Oil which can go rancid easily, a tip to extend the shelf life, is to add Vitamin E at about 1%.
+If you’ve bought a facial oil, especially one that contains Rose Hip Seed Oil which can go rancid easily, a tip to extend the shelf life, is to add Vitamin E at about 1%.